NoromTin/Blender3D_particle_system_perfomance_test/README.md

 4. Prepare the next iteration and run the pool again.

 Why this might be interesting:
-1. Check the performance scalability of the UI modules.
+1. Check the performance scalability of the UX modules.
 2. Check Performance development between blender versions.
 3. Compare processor performance for UX.